False Bay: Naval base at Simon's Town

 The famous naval base of Simon's Town is in Simon's Bay, about halfway down the length of the False Bay coast of the Cape Peninsula.
-During the Second World War many heavy guns were mounted in concrete bunkers at various points along the mountainous shores of False Bay in order to deter attacks on Simon's Town.
-The firepower and defensive situation of these weapons were formidable and no attack was ever mounted.
+During the Second World War, many heavy guns were mounted in concrete bunkers at various points along the mountainous shores of False Bay to deter attacks on Simon's Town.
+The firepower and defensive situation of these weapons were formidable, and no attack was ever mounted.
 Although some of the guns were removed decades ago, a few large guns are still emplaced on the hillsides near the Redhill road.
-Lower North battery at the bottom of Redhill road is used for naval gunnery training and has a few examples of currently used weapon systems for this purpose.
+The Lower North battery at the bottom of Redhill Road is used for naval gunnery training and features a few examples of currently used weapon systems.

 Rescue services

-There are four National Sea Rescue Institute stations, Station 9 at Gordon's Bay, Station 10 at Simon's Town, Station 16 at Strandfontein, and Station 45 at Strandfontein (Matzikama).
+There are four National Sea Rescue Institute stations: Station 9 at Gordon's Bay, Station 10 at Simon's Town, Station 16 at Strandfontein, and Station 45 at Strandfontein (Matzikama).

 Development and human impact

 Although urban development of the coast is intense along some parts of False Bay, much of the shoreline remains relatively wild and unspoiled.
 The bulk of the development is residential; there is little heavy industry.
 There are a few exceptions, however: one of the largest dynamite factories in the world used to lie near the beach in a sparsely inhabited region towards the eastern end of the bay.
 The nitroglycerine plant at this installation blew up twice in the second half of the 20th century and sent massive shockwaves across the bay, breaking windows and rattling walls on the distant shores.
 False Bay is poor in natural harbours.
-Almost all protection for shipping and smaller vessels has been created by extending the small naturally protected bays by artificial means (e.g. at Kalkbaai, Simon's Town and Gordon's Bay).
+Almost all protection for shipping and smaller vessels has been created by extending the small naturally protected bays by artificial means (e.g., at Kalkbaai, Simon's Town, and Gordon's Bay).

-During the critical water shortage of the 2018 Cape Town water crisis two reverse osmosis desalination plants were installed at Strandfontein and Monwabisi resort on the north coast of the bay.
-They were all operating by August 2018, but there have been problems and shutdowns since then due to algal blooms, a natural phenomenon quite common in the area.
+During the 2018 Cape Town water crisis, two reverse osmosis desalination plants were installed at Strandfontein and Monwabisi resort on the north coast of the bay.
+They were operating by August 2018, but there have been problems and shutdowns since then due to algal blooms, a natural phenomenon quite common in the area.
 The locations were at least partly chosen for proximity to the suburbs of the Cape Flats, which could have been severely affected if the supply of piped water had failed.

 The population of Cape Town has more than doubled since the 1980s, and pollution has followed suit.
 Over-fishing has caused major reductions in stock and catches of commercially and recreationally targeted fish and invertebrates, and poaching is widespread.
-A number of alien invasive species have spread into the bay.
+Several alien invasive species have spread into the bay.

-The environmental impact of recreational diving in False Bay has not been studied, but is estimated to be low, partly due to the relatively resilient temperate subtidal reef ecosystems, and partly due to the relatively low numbers of divers visiting each site, as there are a large number of sites available for both shore and boat access.
+The environmental impact of recreational diving in False Bay has not been studied.
+Still, it is estimated to be low, partly because temperate subtidal reef ecosystems are relatively resilient and partly because relatively few divers visit each site, as many sites are accessible by both shore and boat.